rendner/py-plugin-dataframe-viewer/README.md

 leads to problems if you want for example highlight the largest value in each column of a `DataFrame`.
 Because now you can't get this value if your custom styler gets only a small part of the `DataFrame`.

-> :grey_exclamation:
-The following builtin styles are automatically handled by the plugin and can therefore be used without any changes:
+> The following builtin styles are automatically handled by the plugin and can therefore be used without any changes:
 > - `Styler.highlight_min`
 > - `Styler.highlight_max`
 > - `Styler.highlight_null`